Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'contact' from Resend, specifying lookup by ID or email.
-It distinguishes itself from sibling tools like list-contacts (which return multiple contacts) and create-contact (which creates).
+The description clearly states the verb 'Get' and the resource 'a contact', specifying that lookup is by ID or email.
+This distinguishes it from sibling tools like list-contacts, create-contact, and update-contact, making the tool's purpose unmistakable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.